Find the Answers You’re Looking For

 Round tables and square tables have a similar pricing structure.
 Use the diameter in feet for round tables, and the length of a side in feet for square tables.
 (See common sizes for round and square tables.)

-This formula doesn’t cover every possible type and configuration of conference table we make, but it does work for most of our choices.
+This formula doesn’t cover every possible type and configuration of conference room table we make, but it does work for most of our choices.
 To further clarify, we’ve sorted our portfolio by price group.
 STANDARD GRADE ($400 – $600 a foot) are the lowest cost.
 PREMIUM GRADE ($600-1200 a foot) represent great value.
 They have a good combination of features and materials, making for an impressive table without too many extras.
 And ULTRA GRADE tables are designed to dazzle, with the finest materials and most imaginative design.

 Modular Table Costs: Modular tables are made in quantity, and tend to be much smaller than our other tables.
 This changes the standard pricing equation.
 It’s hard to give a simple formula that covers every option, but here are some numbers to consider: